 Barnard Community Chinese New Year Celebration

 This Mandarin Chinese Magnet elementary school hosts their annual community festival on Feb.
-10 from 11 a.m. – 3 p.m.
+9 from 11 a.m. – 3 p.m.
 Enjoy live performances, competitions, food and more!
-Purchase wristbands: $10 first kid, $5 each additional for unlimited carnival games and activities.
-All proceeds go to Barnard PTA and the students at Barnard.
+Admission is free, but you may purchase wristbands for carnival games and activities.

 2445 Fogg St.

 Lunar New Year Celebration with Lion Dancers

 Ring in the Lunar New Year at North Park Library!
 They’re hosting a dazzling and dynamic Lion Dance and Kung Fu performance.
 The lion dance is a traditional practice as part of Chinese Lunar New Year festivities, bringing good luck and happiness.

 Ways to Celebrate Chinese New Year at Home

 There are many ways your family can celebrate the Chinese New Year.
 You can start by decorating your home.
 Add a splash of good-luck red and gold to your kiddo’s room with red lanterns, hanging firecrackers and other festive decorations.
 Party City stores around San Diego and elsewhere have Chinese New Year decorations.
 For decorations and even costumes that are the real deal, try an Asian import or grocery store, such as 99 Ranch Market.
 Don’t forget to search the library for books about Chinese New Year, that you can read together at home.
 The Internet also has free printables that kids can color while learning more about this important holiday.